Farama-Foundation/PettingZoo/README.md

 `env.agents`: A list of the names of all current agents, typically integers.
 These may be changed as an enviroment progresses (i.e. agents can be added or removed).

-`env.agent_order`: A list of the order agents take turns in.
+`env.agent_order`: A list of the agent names in the order agents take turns in.
 The 0th element of the list acts first, and so on.

 `env.observation_spaces`: A dict of the gym observation spaces of every agent, by name.